 Apply through the application portal.
 Please register with your Surrey email as not all other email accounts work.
 Please continue to use Chrome or Firefox to make your application.

-You will also be required to attend a compulsory pre-departure on Monday 20th May 2019, 12-4pm.
+You will also be required to do a catch-up compulsory pre-departure session on SurreyLearn.

 PTY International Travel Bursary